-Heal dry, itchy skin.
-Dry skin is the preferred environment for fleas, and can be a sign of inadequate nutrition.
+Dry, itchy skin is the preferred environment for fleas, and can be a sign of inadequate nutrition.
 Feeding the right diet can bring the skin back into balance, and is an effective way to stop flea problems before they start.

-Bathe the dog or cat.
 If a dog or cat is infested with fleas, try bathing with a natural flea shampoo.
 Some shampoos have pesticides added that will kill fleas on the animal, and some have residual repellents.
-Care should be exercised when selecting a shampoo for a cat, as some contain permethrin, which can be toxic to cats.
+Care should be exercised when selecting a shampoo for a cat.
+Some contain permethrin, which can be toxic to cats.

-When natural methods are not enough.
 For dogs or cats suffering from flea allergy dermatitis (FAD), natural methods of flea control are unlikely to be enough to relieve the problem.
 Dogs and cats with FAD are allergic to compounds in the saliva of the flea, so a single bite is all it takes to start an allergic reaction.
 If you suspect your dog or cat is suffering from FAD, speak with a veterinarian as soon as possible.
 Also, if you have a flea infestation that does not respond to natural treatments, you should consult with your veterinarian for alternatives.